ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 # But first, why store everything in GitHub?

-Compared to your existing setup, the tools discussed in this article may offer fewer features and require a steeper learning curve.
+Compared to your existing setup, the tools discussed in this post may offer fewer features and require a steeper learning curve.
 Additionally, clear migration paths may be lacking, making it challenging to switch platforms.

 However, there are several advantages which I feel make it worthwhile, especially if you're starting from scratch.